Application Process Now Closed

 This is a ten-week summer program that begins on Monday, June 6, and concludes on Friday, August 12, 2016.
 Selected interns are required to attend a full day orientation on Monday, June 6, 2016.
 All internships are paid, temporary positions — Monday through Friday.
 Please note that nurse interns are not eligible to receive any benefits and will not be paid for any vacation, holidays, or sick time taken during the course of the ten-week program.

-If extended an offer to be a student nurse intern, students must follow the IBC hiring process, which includes pre-employment drug screening and criminal background check.
+If extended an offer to be a student nurse intern, students must follow the IBC hiring process, which includes a criminal background check.
 Offers may be withdrawn for any candidate who fails to successfully complete all aspects of the screening process.